e-Forum on ICTs and Open Data in Agriculture and Nutrition

 - Dr Ninomiya Seishi - Agroinformatics, Fieldinformatics, Biometrics Professor, University of Tokyo (Japan)

-- Dr Muchiri Nyaggah - Executive Director, Local Development Research Institute (LDRI) (Kenya)
+- Muchiri Nyaggah - Executive Director, Local Development Research Institute (LDRI) (Kenya)

 - Dr Vassilis Protonotarios - Researcher, Neuropublic (Greece)